Home > Meditation > Free Meditation Support > Meditation Articles > One Step at a Time: Yogananda’s Vision of the Path

 Weighing his words, then, he rejected them scornfully.
 “It may be too high to ascend with a single leap, but at least I can put one foot in front of the other!”
 Even to fail in the attempt would, he decided, be infinitely preferable to existence in this showcase of human misery.

 Step by step, determinedly, he set out.
 At last he reached and entered the heavenly garden.

 Yet the path is not really so difficult, for those who will but take it one step at a time.
-As Jesus put it, “Sufficient unto the day is the evil thereof.”(1) And as Paramhansa Yogananda often said — a quote I have mentioned earlier in this book—“A saint is a sinner who never gave up.”
+As Jesus put it, “Sufficient unto the day is the evil thereof.”(1) And as Paramhansa Yogananda often said — “A saint is a sinner who never gave up.”